 If these drugs do not work well, they may prescribe a stimulant containing Adderall or methylphenidate.

-For the treatment of cataplexy narcolepsy, your health care provider may recommend these drugs:
+For the treatment of cataplexy narcolepsy, your healthcare provider may recommend these drugs:

-Your health care provider may also encourage you to practice various lifestyle habits, such as taking short naps in the daytime, maintaining a regular sleep schedule, or other remedies to reduce the symptoms of cataplexy narcolepsy naturally without any medications.
+Your healthcare provider may also encourage you to practice various lifestyle habits, such as taking short naps in the daytime, maintaining a regular sleep schedule, or other remedies to reduce the symptoms of cataplexy narcolepsy naturally without any medications.

-However, some evidence upportu=ing the use of antidepressants for cataplexy is varied.
+However, some evidence supporting the use of antidepressants for cataplexy is varied.
 In addition, withdrawal from venlafaxine can potentially cause rebound cataplexy.
 So, regarding safety, even if you sense the onset of an episode, injury is possible with this condition.

 When you experience cataplexy narcolepsy, it can be a frightening experience; episodes are not considered dangerous so long as a person is in a safe place.
 Many people know when an outbreak occurs, giving them essential time to settle down or lie down.
-Between episodes, it can be helpful to take steps to ensure that environment is safe for when these cataplexy episodes arise.
+Between episodes, it can be helpful to take steps to ensure that the environment is safe for when these cataplexy episodes arise.

 Create a safe environment: Sudden weakness of muscle can make ordinary activities more dangerous.
 Consult your health care professional or other experts who experience cataplexy to learn how to plan for such attacks.
 Particular attention should be paid to driving, climbing, or swimming activities.